slavniyteo/upgraded-octo-funicular/README.md

-into a dwelling.
+or household purposes, or (2) anything designed or sold for incorporation into a dwelling.
 In determining whether a product is a consumer product, doubtful cases shall be resolved in favor of coverage.
 For a particular product received by a particular user, "normally used" refers to a